-Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status construction barrier fencing to protect sensitive biological resources adjacent to the construction zone. that a qualified biologist identify sensitive biological habitat on site and identify areas to avoid during construction.
+Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status Install temporary construction barrier fencing to protect sensitive biological resources adjacent to the construction zone.
+BIO-3 The construction specifications would require that a qualified biologist identify sensitive biological habitat on site and identify areas to avoid during construction.
 Sensitive communities in the area that would generally be required for construction, including staging and access, will be fenced off to avoid disturbance in these areas.
 The contractor would install construction barrier fencing to identify environmentally sensitive areas.
 Sensitive resources that occur in and adjacent to the construction area include woody riparian vegetation, wetlands (including suitable habitat for federally listed invertebrates), giant garter snake aquatic and upland habitat, western pond turtle aquatic habitat, elderberry shrubs that provide potential habitat for the valley elderberry longhorn beetle (VELB), and trees that support nests of sensitive bird species.
 Before construction, the contractor will work with the project engineer and a resource specialist to identify the locations that require barrier fencing and will place stakes around the sensitive resource sites to indicate these locations.
 In some areas, staking and flagging may be appropriate and would be determined by the environmental compliance monitor.
 The protected area would be designated an environmentally sensitive area and clearly identified on the construction specifications.
-The fencing would be installed before construction activities are initiated and would be maintained throughout the construction period. measure as defined and incorporate commitments into construction contracts. survey documentation report to CPUC at least 30 days prior to construction regarding sensitive biological habitat.
-CPUC to inspect periodically during construction in order to ensure measures are being implemented as defined. construction.
+The fencing would be installed before construction activities are initiated and would be maintained throughout the construction period.
+Central Valley to implement measure as defined and incorporate commitments into construction contracts.
+Central Valley to provide survey documentation report to CPUC at least 30 days prior to construction regarding sensitive biological habitat.
+CPUC to inspect periodically during construction in order to ensure measures are being implemented as defined.
+Prior to and during construction.
+All Pre-Construction Component Complete.
 Central Valley provided a memorandum identifying sensitive habitat and areas to be fenced during construction.
-CPUC verified the preconstruction component has been completed by Central Valley on April 13, 2011.
+CPUC verified the pre-construction component has been completed by Central Valley on March 21, 2011.
 Potential for disturbance of tree-, shrub-, or ground-nesting white-tailed kite, northern harrier, loggerhead shrike, and non-special-status migratory birds and raptors.
-BIO-8 Central Valley will implement one of the following measures, depending on the specific construction timeframe, to avoid disturbance of tree-, shrub- or ground-nesting birds, such as white-tailed kites, northern harriers, loggerhead shrikes, and white-faced ibis, and non-special-status migratory birds and raptors. • For project components that are scheduled for construction during the breeding season for these species (generally between February 15 and August 15), a qualified wildlife biologist will be retained to conduct the following focused nesting surveys within the appropriate habitat. • Tree- and shrub-nesting surveys will be conducted in riparian and oak woodland habitats within or adjacent to the construction area to look for white-tailed kite, loggerhead shrike, and other non-special-status migratory birds and raptors. • Ground-nesting surveys will be conducted in annual grasslands and agricultural lands within and adjacent to the construction area to look for northern harrier and other Central Valley to implement measure as defined and incorporate commitments into construction contracts.
+BIO-8 Central Valley will implement one of the following measures, depending on the specific construction timeframe, to avoid disturbance of tree-, shrub- or ground-nesting birds, such as white-tailed kites, northern harriers, loggerhead shrikes, and white-faced ibis, and non-special-status migratory birds and raptors. • For project components that are scheduled for construction during the breeding season for these species (generally between February 15 and August 15), a qualified wildlife biologist will be retained to conduct the following focused nesting surveys within the appropriate habitat. • Tree- and shrub-nesting surveys will be conducted in riparian and oak woodland habitats within or adjacent to the construction area to look for white-tailed kite, loggerhead shrike, and other non-special-status migratory birds and raptors. • Ground-nesting surveys will be conducted in annual grasslands and agricultural lands within and adjacent to the construction area to look for northern harrier and other non-special-status migratory birds.
+Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 Central Valley to provide survey report documentation to CPUC of the applicable phase(s) to be prepared by a qualified biologist.
 Prior to and during construction for all areas identified as suitable habitat for tree-, shrub-, or ground-nesting birds.
 Compressor Station Remote Well Pad Site Observation Well Conversions Saltwater Disposal Well Pre-Construction Component Complete.
-Central Valley provided survey report documentation from a qualified biologist on April 13, 2011.
+Central Valley provided survey report documentation from a qualified biologist on March 2, 2011.